Traditional Potters, Vietnam

 How your purchase improves lives

 People living in rural areas of Vietnam frequently suffer economic disadvantage due to their isolated location.
-The fair trade pottery offers important career opportunities, job security, safe working conditions and freedom from discrimination.
+The pottery offers important career opportunities in an area where work is scarce.
 Your purchase also helps to ensure that the pottery tradition in the region continues to thrive.